Turn Your Garden into A Winter Wonderland This Christmas

 There are very few things as iconic as Santa’s red and white hat and propping these up on your fence will help your garden to ooze Christmas spirit, making it seem like Santa has stopped inside your house for a milk and cookie break.

 Some big, bright red bows will make your home feel like it’s been all wrapped up just like a Christmas present!
-Just make sure that you use a wide flat ribbon so that they will really stand out against the white snow.
+If you are using real ribbon, just make sure that you use a wide flat ribbon so that they will really stand out against the white snow and frost.

 If you’re more of a minimalist but you still want to join in with the Christmas spirit, then ornamental candle lanterns are a great way to go.
 They’re small, inexpensive and they don’t use any electricity.
 You can also find a wide variety of different colours and designs.